 This priority aims to: Continue to improve attitudes among young people and to build a community where they can play a full and active role in building good relations.

-Uniting Communities uses sport, physical and creativity to build good relations between young people from different community backgrounds.
-It is delivered in both urban and rural settings to young people aged between 11-24 years and it focuses primarily on youth engagement and leadership training.
+Uniting Communities uses sport, physical and creative activity to build good relations between young people from different community backgrounds.
+It is delivered to young people aged between 11-24 years and it focuses primarily on youth engagement and leadership training.
 It seeks to deliver on the following outcomes;

-- Positive attitude towards those from different political, religious, ethnic, and marginalised backgrounds
+- increase positive attitude towards those from different political, religious, ethnic, and marginalised backgrounds

 Typically a Uniting Communities programme takes approximately 18 to 24 months to complete and is rolled out in four phases: